-Community development proposals and local policy research are tools for change, based on local experience and expertise.
+Community development proposals and local research are tools for change, based on local experience and expertise.

 Frontline support inspires and informs our policy work to Change the Rules of development.